 Ho Chi Minh City (more commonly known as Saigon) is in the southern region of Vietnam, famous for its pivotal role in the Vietnam War.
 Ho Chi Minh is a noisy, hot, dynamic city that rarely sleeps with a complex history and plenty of cultures to soak up!

-I have put together this complete guide of 7 Best Things To Do In Ho Chi Minh City to help you plan your trip!
+I have put together this complete guide to the 7 Best Things To Do In Ho Chi Minh City to help you plan your trip.